nhuse/zen-arcade/README.md

 A React/Rails web application with some games for your coding break.
 Created by Zachary Goodman, Elisa Shapiro, and Nathan Huse aka ZEN
+App is deployed.
+Please go to zen-arcade.herokuapp.com to see our application!

 We'd like to credit the following online resources for inspiration/adaptation of games under their Creative Commons license, MIT license